dart-lang/site-www/src/_guides/libraries/library-tour.md

 print('Done with all the long steps!');
 ```

-`Future.wait()` returns a future which will complete once all the provided
+`Future.wait()` returns a future which completes once all the provided
-futures have completed, either with their results, or with an error if any of
+futures have completed.
+It completes either with their results,
-the provided futures fail.
+or with an error if any of the provided futures fail.

 #### Handling errors for multiple futures